saliormoon/Cookbook/recipes/MonitoringWithCollectd.md

      "testSubLevelHit":{"oneMoreLevel":6}
     }

-This config snippet will parse the above:
+This config snippet will parse the JSON above:

     <Key "testArray/0">
       Type "gauge"
       # Expect: 1